surfliner/surfliner-mirror/README.md

 *Required*: Product Owner and Tech Lead plus Product Team Developers<br/>
 *Optional*: Subject Matter Experts<br/>

-### Meeting Schedules: Work Cycle March 31 - May 25, 2021
+### Meeting Schedules for the Current Work Cycle
+The current workcycle runs from Wednesday, March 31 to Tuesday, May 25, 2021.
+The meetings below are for this time period only.

 #### Project-wide
 **Project Surfliner Daily Standup**<br/>